▎PEOPLE

 • img

-In November 2022, with funding from the Ministry of Culture, the 11 units of the NTU Museum Group -- University History, Anthropology, Physics, Geology, Entomology, Agriculture, Zoology, Botany, Archives, Medicine, and Arts-- collaborated to curate “Archiving Nature: A Glimpse through the Natural History Collections from the Taihoku Imperial University Era (the forerunner of NTU from 1928-1945).”
+In November 2022, with funding from the Ministry of Culture, 5 of 11 units of the NTU Museums -- Botany, Zoology, Entomology, Geology, and University History-- collaborated to curate “Archiving Nature: A Glimpse through the Natural History Collections from the Taihoku Imperial University Era (the forerunner of NTU from 1928-1945).”
 This exhibition, held at the Chuan Lyu Exhibition Hall in the NTU History Gallery, featured selected natural history specimens and artifacts from the TIU era.
 With displays on native animals, plants, and insects, as well as geology and university history, the exhibition aimed to showcase the early-mid 20th-century research on Taiwan’s natural history through the collection efforts of faculty and students and the preservation work of NTU departments, libraries, and other units.

-Although the exhibition has ended, the NTU Museums will continue to introduce and display their unique collections to interested people around the world through its bilingual website.
+Although the exhibition has ended, the NTU Museums will continue to introduce and display their unique natural history collections to interested people around the world through its bilingual website.

 The illustrated theme poster of the exhibition.